timewave-computer/timewave-computer.github.io/_posts/2024-05-01-liquid-restaking.md

 layout: post
 title: "Building a liquid restaking token from first principles"
 date: 2024-05-07 11:10:00 -0700

----
+authors: "Sam Hart and Max Einhorn"

-*By Sam Hart and Max Einhorn — thank you to Myles O’Neil, Krane, and Michael Ippolito for their thoughtful review*
+acknowledgments: "Thank you to Myles O'Neil, Krane, and Michael Ippolito for their thoughtful review."
 ---

 Liquid restaking tokens (LRTs) are intermediary protocols built on top of slashing and execution primitives provided by restaking protocols, such as EigenLayer.
 The LRT protocol takes deposits from users and delegates those deposits to operators who in turn allocate this slashable collateral to a set of AVSs.
 The job of an LRT is to find promising AVSs and negotiate security agreements with them in exchange for a fixed portion of supply and ongoing rewards (e.g., airdrops, AVS token inflation, transaction fees, MEV, protocol fees).
 LRTs then pass these rewards back to depositors while pocketing a service fee.
 The designs of these LRTs vary in AVS contract structure, depositor incentives, and internalization of risk within the LRT asset construction.
 However, in speaking with many LRTs, we have found that most of their designs will make it impossible for them to uphold their commitments to their counterparties and will put the LRT’s solvency at risk.
 Moreover, in these conversations, we have identified gaps in the existing market structure for managing duration, efficiently utilizing capital, providing initial liquidity, and onboarding users, all of which will need to be addressed before the restaking market finds equilibrium.
 In this post, we articulate design decisions that LRTs can make to close these gaps.